Kerry Livgren: Early years: 1960s–1973

 Livgren was a member of numerous bands in the late 1960s and early 1970s and developed a reputation for complex compositions and poetic lyrics that explored spiritual themes.
 His investigations into various religions are reflected in the lyrics of his songs on Kansas' first six albums.

 Livgren formed his first band, the Gimlets, with several close friends in high school, including John Pribble, drums, Scott Kessler, bass, Tim Strauss, guitar, and Dan Wright on keyboards.
 They soon found themselves booked after school and on weekends throughout Kansas and neighboring Missouri, where they played their original compositions, a blend of pop, English and psychedelic rock.
-After graduating from Topeka West High School in 1967, Livgren continued to perform with the Gimlets through college before joining a predominantly black mainstream rhythm-and-blues band named the Mellotones, in which he met keyboard player Don Montre in 1969.
+After graduating from Topeka West High School in 1967, Livgren continued to perform with the Gimlets while at Washburn University.
+He then joined a predominantly black mainstream rhythm-and-blues band named the Mellotones, in which he met keyboard player Don Montre in 1969.

 Forming a friendship, Livgren and Montre decided to leave the Mellotones and join the more commercially viable band the Reasons Why, which included Lynn Meredith and Wright.
 Though this band was doing well financially, Livgren became frustrated because of his desire for more creative expression, and he and Montre decided to start their own band.
 They briefly re-formed the Gimlets with former members Scott Kessler and Wright along with several new members.
 A short time later, they renamed the band Saratoga, after the name on the pencil that Livgren was using to write songs.
 Saratoga included Meredith, Montre, Wright, Livgren, Phil Ehart and Dave Hope.